 A Share the Vibe video made by a woman.
 Nothing unusual, right?
 Well, maybe it is.
 The latest release is by Jess Oberlin.
 We give her a call to talk about the video.
-At the end of the interview she mentions that she is one of the first female producers in the history of the Share the Vibe.
-She sounds cheerful and positive.
+At the end of the interview, she mentions that she is one of the first female producers in the history of Share the Vibe.
+She sounds cheerful.
 And very engaged with topics like inclusiveness.

-In this Share the Vibe video she takes us to the less known places of the city.
-To Magda boutique on the Kleine Berg, to the Warehouse of Innovation, to De Bank, the La Folie, and to the roof of the Student Hotel.
-Besides the places there are the people that shape the energy of the city.
+In this Share the Vibe video, she takes us to the less known places of the city.
+To Magda boutique on the Kleine Berg, to the Warehouse of Innovation, to De Bank, La Folie, and to the roof of the Student Hotel.
+Besides the places, there are the people that shape the city's energy.
 People that she wants to meet and connect with others.
-She organises events to bring different groups together, to give a platform to the (international) women of the city, the queer community, the LGBT community and the feminist minded men.
+She organizes events to bring different groups together, to give a platform to the (international) women of the city, the queer community, the LGBT community, and the feminist-minded men.
 Her latest initiative is called PLASMA, a new all-inclusive pop-up podium 'to connect with other humans offline'.

-Besides events and video there is fashion.
+Besides events and videos, there is fashion.
 Jess designs and produces clothing in Eindhoven under the name JØ.
 Items from the collection can be seen in the video.
-‘With the label I collaborate with other (international) artists and institutions, like Brad Downey and MU Artspace.’
-And then there is one more thing that she is deeply passionate about: karaoke.
+‘With the label, I collaborate with other (international) artists and institutions, like Brad Downey and MU Artspace.’
+There is one more thing that she is deeply passionate about: karaoke.
 It started in Canada when she was about eight years old.
-One day her friend’s mother took her to the local shopping centre to rent a karaoke set with VHS tapes.
+Her friend’s mother took her to the local shopping center to rent a karaoke set with VHS tapes.
 ‘I absolutely loved it.
 And I still do.
-Karaoke is all about having fun, it is the inner child that comes out when the music starts.’
+Karaoke is all about having fun.
+It is the inner child that comes out when the music starts.’

 So when she turned thirty, there had to be a party, she says, with karaoke.
 But where to find that in Eindhoven?
 It wasn't here yet.
-She decided to arrange a party herself and now she has her own set and software with more than 30,000 songs and beautiful, selfmade images to go along with them.
-‘So you can also hire me if you want to throw a karaoke party’, she laughs.
-It is basically how she approaches life: if you’re longing for something, why not create it yourself?
+She decided to arrange a party herself, and now she has her own set and software with more than 30,000 songs and beautiful, self-made images to go along with them.
+'So you can also hire me if you want to throw a karaoke party', she laughs.
+It is basically how she approaches life: if you're longing for something, why not create it yourself?
 Wherever you are.
 And definitely in Eindhoven, she says.
-‘If you have a good idea, it's not difficult to get something off the ground here.
-People are open to collaborate and there are so many opportunities to create something new together.
-It’s a city on the rise'.
+'If you have a good idea, getting something off the ground here is not difficult.
+People are open to collaborating, and there are many opportunities to create something new together.
+It's a city on the rise'.

-'For me, Eindhoven is the place where I became an adult and where I grew into being a woman and a mother.
+'For me, Eindhoven is where I became an adult and grew into being a woman and a mother.
 I think I have become even more open- and positive-minded here, even more curious.
-It is also the place where I learned to be more daring in life.
-For me that’s also the idea behind my fashion line: don’t be afraid to show yourself.’
+It is also where I learned to be more daring in life.
+For me, that's also the idea behind my fashion line: don't be afraid to show yourself.'